 Related Article: Tech Packs: Static Data vs Dynamic Data

 Finding The Right Factory

-Before you find the right factory and pass along a completed tech pack, there are a few other steps to complete first.
+Before you find the right factory and start sharing tech packs, there are a few other steps to complete first.
 Hopefully, you have already chosen a name for your fashion business, registered your brand, and purchased a domain name.
 After that, it is time to research designs, patterns, and technical information needed to create products.
 Decide what type of clothing you want to make and ask yourself the following questions to find, negotiate, and work with potential factories:

 - What will the price point be?